Pamela Díaz

-Pamela Andrea Díaz Saldías (born in Puerto Montt, Chile, 26 February 1981), also known as "La Fiera" (The Beast), is a Chilean model and media celebrity who is active in Chilean show business.
+Pamela Andrea Díaz Saldías (born in Santiago, Chile, 26 February 1981), also known as "La Fiera" (The Beast), is a Chilean model and media celebrity who is active in Chilean show business.

 Media career

 Pamela Díaz began her television career participating on a beauty pageant in the show Venga Conmigo of Canal 13, hosted by singer José Alfredo Fuentes in 1996.
 In 1999 she gained fame in the Miss Mundo Chile beauty pageant where she came in second place behind Lissette Sierra.
 A year earlier she had participated in the Miss 17 pageant.
 While she did not win Miss Mundo Chile, it did help launch her career in television where she formed part of the youth program Mekano until 2000.

 From this, Díaz would be very popular in Chilean television, especially for her role in an advertising campaign for Morenita brand beer.
 She also began performing in bikini photo shoots for magazines and Internet portals.
 She also ventured into television as a model in the Vina del Mar festival program La Movida del Festival from Canal 13.

 On 10 May 2005, Díaz, along with 13 other participants, joined the Canal 13 reality show La Granja VIP, where she would live more than three months caring for the animals and harvesting her own food.
 During the first week, she had fights with fellow participants dancer Kathy Barriga, actress Sandra O'Ryan and Ukrainian teacher Viktoriya Leonenko.
 Because of this, the Chilean press christened her "La Fiera Vip" (The Beast VIP).
 Díaz was the first person eliminated after losing in a competition to Santiago Sánchez, but re-entered the program during the fourth week of "playoff" only to be immediately eliminated by Kathy Barriga.

 After the reality show, Díaz participated during some weeks in a segment of the morning program of Canal 13 Viva la Mañana as commentator of La Granja VIP.
 Later, she was hired by Chilevisión to be a panelist of the entertainment and celebrity program Sálvese Quien Pueda (SQP).
 It was on this program where Diaz became infamous for being part of television scandals which fueled many publications of the national tabloid press.